Planning-Inspectorate/osom-guide/src/service-managers.md

 ### Publish measurements for their service

 Each service has relevant measurements recorded in its service contract.
-The service manager has to ensure that the values for those measurements are captured regularly, and [reported in an appropriate way](/osom-guide/measuring-service-performance/#recording-service-performance-measures/).
+The service manager has to ensure that the values for those measurements are captured regularly and [reported in an appropriate way](/osom-guide/measuring-service-performance/#recording-service-performance-measures/).

 ### Highlight where their service is not meeting needs